 SHAREHOLDER ALERT: Kaskela Law LLC Announces Investigation of Endeavor Group Holdings, Inc. (NYSE: EDR) and Encourages Investors with Losses to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Endeavor Group Holdings, Inc. (NYSE: EDR) (“Endeavor” or the “Company”) on behalf of the Company’s investors.
+PHILADELPHIA, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Endeavor Group Holdings, Inc. EDR ("Endeavor" or the "Company") on behalf of the Company's investors.

 The investigation seeks to determine whether Endeavor issued false and misleading statements and/or failed to disclose material facts to investors, thereby violating the securities laws and causing harm to the company's shareholders.